Salsa in Toronto

 The challenge

-The brand’s visual identity felt outdated and lacked cohesion, with the logo design appearing visually redundant as the Salsa in Toronto (umbrella brand) and Salsa on St. Clair logos were displayed side by side despite being nearly identical.
-Marketing graphics were cluttered, often overloaded with information and missing a clear hierarchy, which made the messaging confusing and diluted the brand’s impact.
-These issues contributed to a lackluster presentation that did not effectively communicate the brand’s identity or values.
+The brand was visually redundant and structurally unclear.
+The Salsa in Toronto and Salsa on St. Clair logos were often displayed side by side, despite being nearly identical — creating confusion around the brand hierarchy.
+Marketing graphics were cluttered, overloaded with information, and lacked clear visual hierarchy, making messaging hard to follow and weakening overall brand impact.
+These issues led to a disjointed presentation that failed to clearly express the brand’s identity, values, or scalability.

 project image